 - in 2013 a global assessment was performed by an independent legal expert to assess the effectiveness of the Anti-Corruption Compliance Programme, both in terms of the adequacy of its procedural design and the effective application of such design.
-The assessment found that both the design and application of the Compliance Programme were sound overall, in line with the appropriate benchmarks and international best practices; - on January 2017 Eni SpA successfully completed the verification process carried out by a leading certification company in Italy of its Anti-Corruption Compliance Programme to evaluate whether the programme meets the requirements of ISO 37001:2016 "Antibribery Management Systems", the first international standard for Anti-Corruption Management Systems; - in December 2017 and December 2018, the certifying entity conducted two surveillance audits involving interviews with the functions involved and an examination of a sampling of documentation.
-Both surveillance audits had positive outcomes.
+The assessment found that both the design and application of the Compliance Programme were sound overall, in line with the appropriate benchmarks and international best practices; - on January 2017 Eni SpA successfully completed the verification process carried out by a leading certification company in Italy of its Anti-Corruption Compliance Programme to evaluate whether the programme meets the requirements of ISO 37001:2016 "Antibribery Management Systems", the first international standard for anti-corruption management systems; - in December 2017 and December 2018, the certifying entity conducted two surveillance audits involving interviews with the functions involved and an examination of a sampling of documentation.
+Both surveillance audits had positive outcomes; - in December 2019, Eni successfully completed the Anti-Corruption Compliance Program in accordance with the requirements of ISO 37001:2016 "Antibribery Management Systems".